Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 llama.cpp is an inference library written in plain C++, with almost no external dependencies, that compiles anywhere a decent toolchain exists.
 It ships a command-line interface, an OpenAI-compatible server and support for the major accelerators on the market.
 Its native format, GGUF, has standardised as the canonical way to ship quantised weights: a single self-contained file holding model metadata, tokeniser and reduced-precision tensors.

 The reason for its success is simple.
 Against vLLM, which shines in production with multi-GPU servers and aggressive batching, llama.cpp focuses on the individual case: one user, one machine, ideally free of Python dependencies.
 Against Ollama, which prioritises experience over control, llama.cpp exposes every knob and dial.
 And against proprietary solutions like Apple’s MLX, it keeps portability as a non-negotiable principle.
-On a Raspberry Pi 5 it boots with small models; on a Mac Studio with 128 GB of unified memory it runs a quantised 70B without breaking a sweat.

 The 2024 Headliners

 Speculative decoding is probably the year’s most tangible improvement.
 A small, fast draft model generates several tokens ahead; the large one verifies them in parallel and accepts those that match its own prediction.
 When the draft is right, the useful tokens per large-model pass multiply, with two- to three-fold speedups at no quality cost.
-It requires picking the pair wisely — usually a model from the same family but much lighter — but when it lands the effect is noticeable.

 The second addition is the RPC server, which shards a model’s layers across several networked machines.
 It does not replace a real multi-GPU system, but it does turn three modest laptops into a platform capable of running models none of them would swallow alone.
-It is the artisanal version of sharding, aimed at home labs rather than production.

 Backends and Compilation

-The backend matrix is surprisingly complete today.
-On CPU it exploits AVX2, AVX-512 and NEON depending on the architecture; for GPU there are dedicated paths for CUDA on NVIDIA, Metal on Apple Silicon, ROCm on AMD, SYCL on Intel graphics and Vulkan or OpenCL as cross-platform alternatives.
-Enabling each backend is a one-variable compilation step —LLAMA_METAL=1, LLAMA_CUDA=1, LLAMA_VULKAN=1 and friends— and the choice depends on the goal: CUDA delivers the highest raw throughput, Metal wins on efficiency, Vulkan buys cross-vendor reach and CPU remains the last refuge when the hardware is unhelpful.
+Enabling each backend is a one-variable compilation step and the choice depends on the goal: CUDA delivers the highest raw throughput, Metal wins on efficiency, Vulkan buys cross-vendor reach and CPU remains the last refuge when the hardware is unhelpful.

 Quantisation and the GGUF Format

 Below that, Q3_K_M and Q2_K begin to show: fragile reasoning, more hallucinations, subtle errors.
-The newer IQ-family quants — IQ4_NL, IQ3_XXS — apply an importance-based strategy and at equal size usually outperform their classic counterparts.
+The IQ-family quants — IQ4_NL, IQ3_XXS — apply an importance-based strategy and at equal size usually outperform their classic counterparts.

 Server Mode and Bindings